isomerpages/moe-northshorepri/_departments/Student Management/Student Development Team.md

 ---
 # **Student Development Team**

 The Student Development Team (SDT) strives to create a caring and supportive school environment where every student feels a sense of belonging, builds positive relationships, and enjoys learning.
 By fostering engagement, motivation, and self-belief, SDT empowers students to take ownership of their growth.
 The team also prioritizes a psychologically safe space that nurtures resilience and student agency while providing tailored support and interventions for specific student groups to ensure their well-being and success.

+photo1

+The Student Development Team (SDT) adopts a structured, level-specific approach to nurturing students' growth in learning and care.
+In Lower Primary, the focus is on self-awareness and self-management, encouraging students to take responsibility for their actions and words.
+As they progress to Middle Primary, they learn to build positive relationships within the school through self-management and relationship skills, fostering a sense of care for their peers.
+By Upper Primary, students are guided to extend their care beyond the school community, becoming self-directed learners and responsible citizens who collaborate and excel together.
+This progressive framework ensures holistic development, equipping students with the values and skills needed for personal and social success.

+photo1